Loader gif

 In many cases, household workers expect to be paid in cash.
 But, even if you choose to pay them in dollar bills, you may still be on the hook for the nanny tax.

 Unfortunately, the Internal Revenue Service (IRS) can find out if you don’t pay taxes on household employee wages.
-For example, your employee could get hurt on the job or file for unemployment benefits at which time it becomes obvious they aren’t covered.
+For example, your employee could get hurt on the job or file for at which time it becomes obvious they aren’t covered.

 Additionally, the IRS could ask about regular payments to a particular person if you’re ever audited.